Brightspace/D2L.Hypermedia.Siren/README.md

 1. Merge pull request to master - Appveyor will run on the merge

-2. On the Appveyor job, go to the Artifacts tab and download the `.nupkg` file (_not_ the `.symbols.nupkg` file)

-3. Log in to NuGet

-4. Click _Upload Package_ and upload the `.nupkg` file
+2. Go to the Deployments tab in Appveyor

+3. Click New Deployment

+4. Select the NuGet environment

+5. Click Deploy on the build you want to deploy (probably the most recent one)

-5. Verify that the details are correct, and click Submit
+6. Verify that the package deployed successfully